eliba2/vim-node-inspect/README.md

 ## How to use
 Either start a node script or attach to an already running script.
 Both can be done manually (NodeIndpectStart/NodeInspectRun) or using the configuration file vim-node-config.json.
 The later is encouraged.

+For full documentation see :h vim-node-inspect.

 ### Starting Manually ###

 Either start debugging a local js file (via NodeInspectStart or NodeInspectRun) or connect to a running instance using NodeInspectConnect.
 In the later case the target must start with --inspect (e.g. node --inspect server.js).
-If a configuration file is present, it takes precedence.

 ### Using the configuration file ###

 Use the configuration file to define the starting method.
-Create a file named "vim-node-config.json" in the current working directory.
+Create a file named **"vim-node-config.json"** in the current working directory.
 The format is json, and the available options are:

 **"request"** - either "launch" or "attach".
 The former is for executing a script.
 The second is for connecting to a running node instance.